nathanpainchaud/lightning-hydra-template/README.md

 python src/lightning_hydra_template/train.py ckpt_path="/path/to/ckpt/name.ckpt"
 ```

+> [!NOTE]
-> **Note**: Checkpoint can be either path or URL.
+> Checkpoint can be either path or URL.

+> [!WARNING]
-> **Note**: Currently loading ckpt doesn't resume logger experiment, but it will be supported in future Lightning release.
+> Currently loading ckpt doesn't resume logger experiment, but it will be supported in future Lightning release.

 </details>